syoeung/HelloWorld-Unicode/README.md

 # HelloWorld-Unicode
+## Technology Used
+* jGrasp IDE

+## Summary
-Using Unicode to create a hello world app
+* Using unicode to create Hello World app .
+* Placed Unicode into string variables and then println to produce output in console .